+Horse SA has a number of web pages dedicated to a number of emergency preparation aspects.
 Horse owners are responsible for their horses during any natural disaster.
-Preparation, Planning and Practice of plans is essential to increase you and your horse’s chance of survival.
+Preparation, Planning and Practice of plans are essential to increase you and your horse’s chance of survival.

 PIRSA has recently developed a strategic document outlining the Management of Animals in Emergencies

 Care of your horse during and after a flood floodalert.pdf